-Studies show that site visitors typically spend 10 seconds looking for prices on a website, before they leave.
-When you make your prices easy to find, your clients will stick around, and trust that you are being honest and fair with them.
+Studies show that your website visitors will typically spend 10 seconds looking for prices on a website before they leave.
+When you make your prices easy to find, your clients will stick around, and trust you’re being honest and fair with them.

 When displaying prices, you need to show: